WAcry/icecream-csharp/README.md

  ```

 Use `IceCream.Configure(IceCreamSettings settings)` to configure IceCream.
 You can only set the properties you want to
 change, and the rest will be set to default values.
-Also, call `IceCream.Configure()` directly resets all settings.
+Call `IceCream.Configure()` directly to reset all settings.

 1. `IncludeContext` (default: `true`): Whether to include context information (line number, parent function, etc.) in
    the output.